 Transportation crashes or accidents involve air, land, or water-based commercial passenger carriers.
 These accidents can result in mass casualties and tremendous injuries due to large numbers of passengers, unpredictable weather, mechanical failures, and human error.
 These accidents have the potential to strain local response and medical services.
 Airplane accidents tend to occur either during take-off or landing according to the NTSB and airline industry.
 When responding to these accidents, it may be difficult to suppress the fires, rescue and provide first aid to survivors, establish a mortuary facility, detect the presence of explosive, radioactive, or other hazardous materials, and provide crash site security and crowd control.
 Water transportation accidents may require underwater rescue and recovery efforts.
-Vulnerable populations to these hazards include communities near airports, communities with railroad tracks through them, communities with school bus service, and communities with commercial marine passenger service or along water bodies.
+Vulnerable populations to these hazards include communities near airports, communities with railroad tracks through them, communities with commercial intercity passenger bus or local transit bus service, communities with school bus service, and communities with commercial marine passenger service or along water bodies.